 Is the U.S. Military Socialist?
-(An Insider's Perspective)
+Reflections on the Social vs. Individual

 I’ve been in the Army for over two decades and have seen a lot of strange things.
 Yet one thing continues to perplex me.
 How can America's most robust social welfare safety net be so full of self-identified conservatives and libertarians?
 Accurate statistics are difficult to find on the political leanings of service members, but the conventional wisdom holds that they skew to the right politically.

 That should not be surprising since the military is still composed of demographics (white — 70%, male — 83%) that are more traditionally conservative.
 Anecdotally, my experience confirms this.
 I’ve often wondered how this can be given the reality of how we actually live.

 Over the years, I listened to some of my military colleagues complaining about the evils of socialism, echoing arguments I’d often heard repeated on Fox News and conservative talk radio.
 The criticisms vary but go something like this: socialism saps a society of its creative vitality, stifles personal freedoms, and kills economic growth.
 Not only that, but many on the right see a fundamental (un-American?) unfairness in taking someone’s hard-earned wealth and then giving it to someone deemed less deserving.

 That last complaint seems the most blindly ironic to me.

 In terms of respected American institutions, none rank higher, especially among conservatives, than the U.S. military.
 And in terms of benefits offered and entitlements received, nothing even comes close, neither in the private nor public sectors.